Tips on using Sunless or Self Tanners*

 - Solution can be airbrushed onto the body.

 - Step into a sunless tanning booth for a uniform full-body application.

-Be careful to cover eyes, lips and mucous membranes to prevent swallowing or inhaling the DHA-containing mist.
+Be careful to use nose filters and to cover eyes, lips and mucous membranes to prevent swallowing or inhaling the DHA-containing mist.

 Is the tan instantaneous and how long does it last?

-An artificial tan produced by DHA will last until the dead skin cells rub off, usually 5-7 days with a single application.
-Depending on the area, the same color can be maintained with repeat applications every 1 to 4 days.
+An artificial tan produced by DHA will last until the dead skin cells rub off, usually 5-7 days, depending on the area of the body and the type of skin.

 What precautions are there when using DHA self-tanning preparations?